 Just like any profession, there’s no one-size-fits-all answer.
 It boils down to these factors:

-- Your personality as an engineer
+- Your unique personality

 How do we define a good work life balance for an engineer?